Title: The Leftovers

-How are you keeping track of your scrap and remnants and unused goods?
-Glad you asked, because Fishbowl CMO Kirk "Klean-up" Tanner is full of solutions.
+Description: How are you keeping track of your scrap, remnants and unused goods?
+Glad you asked, because Fishbowl CMO Kirk "Mr. Klean" Tanner is full of solutions.

 Welcome to Whiteboard Wednesday, I’m Kirk Tanner, Chief Marketing Officer at Fishbowl, and today we’re going to talk about an issue that manufacturers have to deal with all the time.
 It’s called: Leftovers.

 In the manufacturing process, when manufacturers make something, they always have these leftovers, and they have to make a choice of what they’re going to do with those leftovers.
 There’s three basic things that can be done with these leftovers.

 The first one is, if it’s something that they can reuse in a future manufacturing process, they can choose to return that to their inventory.

 The second one is, it might be just literally scrap.
 It has no usefulness.
 And so they can choose just to expense it, and then throw it away.

 The third one is, regardless of whether it could be returned and used, or thrown away, you just choose to add it to the cost of the final product that you’re manufacturing.

 Either of these three, when you choose these, you need to update your accounting to make sure that you’ve accounted for the cost of these leftovers.

 Now if you are running your business, and your entire process is a manual process, that means that somebody, when they make these decisions, has to go and update the records.
 However you do that manually, you’ve got to have somebody who’s following through to make sure that everything gets updated, and your accounting package gets updated, so you know what got returned, expensed, or added to the cost of the product.
 Okay?

 With an inventory solution, like Fishbowl Manufacturing, we optimize this process to make it a lot easier, because we integrate seamlessly with Quickbooks.